+- i.
+Horse showing unruly behavior or shying - ii.
+Getting into horse's mouth causing halting, tossing of head or balking.

+8. LEAD LINE CLASS:

 - a.
-Horse showing unruly behavior or shying - b.
-Getting into horse's mouth causing halting, tossing of head or balking.

-H. LEAD LINE CLASS:

-- 1. Lead line Riders MUST HAVE unrestricted, safe footwear (smooth soles and a heel) and STSM approved or SEI- certified headgear. - 2.
+Lead line Riders MUST HAVE unrestricted, safe footwear (smooth soles and a heel) and STSM approved or SEI- certified headgear. - b.
 Tack: The horse must be in a halter with a lead.
 The lead may be either over or under the bridle.
-In lieu of this, a halter/bridle combination may be used with a lead attached. - 3.
-Lead Line handlers must have neat, clean attire (no shorts or T-shirts, tennis shoes or sandals).

-4. NO stallions are allowed.

-- I. WATER GLASS CLASS: Judging criteria: Most water left in glass wins.
-The objective of this class is to demonstrate a smooth gait of horse under saddle. - 1.
-Western or English tack and attire is allowed but not a mix of the two. - 2.
-The exhibitor enters the arena and receives a glass they fill with water. - 3.
+In lieu of this, a halter/bridle combination may be used with a lead attached. - c.
+Lead Line handlers must have neat, clean attire (no shorts or T-shirts, tennis shoes or sandals). - d.
+NO stallions are allowed. - 9.
+WATER GLASS CLASS: Judging criteria: Most water left in glass wins.
+The objective of this class is to demonstrate a smooth gait of horse under saddle. - a.
+Western or English tack and attire is allowed but not a mix of the two. - b.
+The exhibitor enters the arena and receives a glass they fill with water. - c.
 The exhibitor may use only one hand to hold the glass.
 The hand may not cover the top of the glass.
 The rider should hold the glass out and away from the body of the horse and rider.
-The rider should hold the glass as if the rider were drinking from it. - 4.
-When the glasses are full, the Exhibitors are put on the rail and perform the three gaits going both ways of the ring with a noticeable change in speeds. - 5.
-Upon completion of the rail work, Exhibitors will go to center ring. - 6.
-The Exhibitor with the most water remaining in the glass wins. - 7.
+The rider should hold the glass as if the rider were drinking from it. - d.
+When the glasses are full, the Exhibitors are put on the rail and perform the three gaits going both ways of the ring with a noticeable change in speeds.

+- e.
+Upon completion of the rail work, Exhibitors will go to center ring. - f.
+The Exhibitor with the most water remaining in the glass wins. - g.
 If there is a tie, judges may have exhibitors back their horse and or dismount and remount.

-J. YOUTH SOLO CLASS:
+10. YOUTH SOLO CLASS: